To include double quotes inside a formula, you can use additional double quotes. In the example shown, the formula in C5 is:

 In this case, CHAR(34) returns the double quote character (") which is included in the result as literal text.

 CHAR is handy for adding other text that is hard to work with in a formula as well.
-For example, you can use CHAR(13) to insert a line break character into a formula on Windows.
-On a Mac, use CHAR(10).
+You can use CHAR(10) to insert a line break character into a formula on Windows.
+On a Mac, use CHAR(13):

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.